-Among the more common drying operations, freeze drying is the most expensive [1].
+Among the common drying operations, freeze drying is the most expensive [1].
 There are significant challenges in making this process efficient.
 Each freeze drying cycle can last up to 3 days and may consume up to 1.5 million BTU of energy [2].
-In addition, the high energy expenditures lead to a cost that is 4-8 times higher than other forms of drying [3-5].
+The high energy expenditures lead to a cost that is 4-8 times higher than other forms of drying [3-5].
 During the drying stage, the pressure in the chamber is reduced to near vacuum while the temperature of the shelves is increased.
 This provides the energy necessary for sublimation.
-An equation for the drying rate during the ice sublimation stage of the process was derived on the basis of the molecular-kinetic theory of gases by É. I. Guigo and D. Tsvetkov [6] and by A.V.
-Luikov and D.P.
-Lebedev [7].
+An equation for the drying rate during the ice sublimation stage of the process was derived on the basis of the molecular-kinetic theory of gases by Guigo and Tsvetkov [6] and by Luikov and Lebedev [7].
 There exists a delicate balance between heat and mass transfer.
-If this balance is disturbed, adverse effects could lead to a collapse [8].
+If this balance is disturbed, adverse effects could lead to a collapse of the product [8].
 Analysis of the mechanism of heat and mass transfer was done by Lebedev where experimental studies of the temperature fields over a permeable plate during ice-water sublimation were investigated [9].
-The sublimation rate of an ice disk resting on a heated plate under low pressures was determined by Tachiwaki, and Muraoka to measure the variation of the sublimation rates as a function of the thickness and radius of the ice disk [10].
-Measurements to determine the accommodation coefficient of water vapor were performed by H. Kramers and S. Stemerding[11].
-It was shown that in the operating temperatures between -40 to -60C, the accommodation coefficient is unity.
+The sublimation rate of an ice disk resting on a heated plate under low pressures was determined by Tachiwaki, et al to measure the variation of the sublimation rates as a function of the thickness and radius of the ice disk [10].
+Measurements to determine the accommodation coefficient of water vapor were performed by Kramers and Stemerding [11].
+It was shown that in the operating temperatures between -40 to -60C, the accommodation coefficient is close to unity.
 The vapor formed by sublimation in the product chamber flows into the condenser and condenses to ice.
-The Vapor transport in the condenser depends strongly on the geometric configuration.
+The vapor transport in the condenser depends strongly on the geometric configuration.
 Oetjen and Haseley proposed guidelines for a good condenser design [12].

-Condensers used today are inefficient due to their large volumes and non-uniformity in vapor condensation.
-Figure 1 shows the non-uniform ice formation over the coils of the Lyostar dryer after a 50 hour drying run under a 500ml load.
-The chamber pressure was maintained at 70 mTorr while the shelf temperature was -15C.
-On the coil closest to the duct exit, there is higher ice accumulation and reduces as we move away.
-Moreover, on the coil farthest away from the observer, being closer to the refrigerant outlet is at a higher temperature and receives no ice accumulation.
-The thickness of the ice formed on the coil closest to the duct exit is $\sim$ 2cm.
+Condensers used today are often inefficient due to their large volumes and non-uniformity in vapor condensation.
+Figure 1 shows the non-uniform ice formation over the coils of the Lyostar dryer after a 50 hour drying run under a 500 mL load.
+The chamber pressure was maintained at 70 mTorr while the shelf temperature was -15 C. On the coil closest to the duct exit, there is higher ice accumulation and reduces as we move away.
+Moreover, on the coil farthest away from the duct, being closer to the refrigerant outlet is at a higher temperature and receives no ice accumulation.
+The thickness of the ice formed on the coil closest to the duct exit is about 2 cm.
 The vapor removing performance of a dryer is a function of the chamber pressure $Q_m(P_d)$ [13].
 According to Kobayashi, the efficiency of the vapor condensing system depends on the geometry of the refrigerated plates/coils [14].
-According to Oetjen, the thickness of the ice layer should not exceed ~1 cm [12].
+According to Oetjen, the thickness of the ice layer should not exceed 1 cm [12].
 The presence of permanent gases also increases non-uniformity [15].
 Improving the uniformity of ice formation presents design challenges that have not been addressed to date.

-Thus, it is clear that there are a plethora of variables that govern the performance of the condenser and requires a fundamental understanding of the flow physics to develop an optimal design.
-The current work aims at addressing them by making use of DSMC techniques to solve the flow field structure in the condenser.
+Thus, it is clear that there is a large set of variables that govern the performance of a freeze-drying condenser.
+An improved understanding of the flow physics is needed to develop optimal designs.
+The current work uses the DSMC technique to solve the flow field structure in the condenser.
 In the following subsection a description of the modeling approach and the procedure adopted to predict the performance of a condenser is discussed.

-FIGURE 1.Photograph of the Coils in a Lyostar II Condenser with non-uniform ice buildup
+FIGURE 1: Photograph of the Coils in a Lyostar II Condenser with non-uniform ice buildup